FrozenNode/Laravel-Administrator/readme.md

 # Laravel Administrator

+## Project Abandoned
+WARNING: This project is no longer being maintained.

 Administrator is an administrative interface builder for [Laravel](http://laravel.com).
 With Administrator you can visually manage your Eloquent models and their relations, and also create stand-alone settings pages for storing site data and performing site tasks.

 - **Author:** Jan Hartigan